-Also remember to keep the story of your company really short.
-No one is interested in listening to long stories about how big, powerful or good your company is.
+Also, remember to keep the story of your company really short.
+No one is interested in listening to long stories about how big, powerful, or good your company is.

-Therefore, when you are presenting your company focus on what you really want them to remember about your company, how you differ from others on a company level.
+Therefore, when you are presenting your company, focus on what you really want them to remember about your company, how you differ from others on a company level.

-Also, do not forget that the purpose with the meeting is to identify if there is a business opportunity for you.
+Also, do not forget that the purpose of the meeting is to identify if there is a business opportunity for you.
 That requires that you ask relevant questions so you can determine if this is worth spending time on or not, for both parties.

-This knowledge should also be used when creating the story why this specific company should work with you and no one else.
+This knowledge should also be used when creating the story of why this specific company should work with you and no one else.